-A three traverse point stratification test was performed during Run 1 in accordance with USEPA Method 7E, §8.1.2.
-The gas stream was considered unstratified and diluent concentrations were measured from a single point near the centroid of the stack for Runs 2 and 3.
+A three traverse point stratification test was performed prior to Run 1 in accordance with USEPA Method 7E, §8.1.2.
+The gas stream was considered unstratified and diluent concentrations were measured from a single point near the centroid of the stack for Runs 1, 2, and 3.
 Stratification results are summarized in Appendix E.